 How to Socialize Your Dog in 10 Easy Steps

-When I brought my little baby girl home from the shelter, I didn’t even know socializing a dog was a thing.
+When I brought my little baby girl home from the shelter, I didn’t even know socializing dogs was a thing.
 Luckily, she came out OK anyway.
 But not all dogs fare so well.
 They may become aggressive or so timid that they leave puddles whenever they meet a new friend.

-The best time to socialize your little tail-wagger is when he (or she) is still a puppy.
-But, if Mr. Whiskers didn’t make the social circuit as a tot, not to worry.
+The best time to socialize your little tail-wagger is when she (or he) is still a puppy.
+But, if Mrs. Whiskers didn’t make the social circuit as a tot, not to worry.
 Worldly dogs can make new buds too.

 Socializing your dog doesn’t require lots of gear.
 The most important things you need are:

 - Lots of patience

 - A leash

 For social training, you’ll definitely need a leash that is a predictable length.
 That way, your dog knows just how far from you she’s allowed to bounce.
 Here’s an article on finding the best dog leash that will help you make a good choice.